 It is important to know that Commercial Co-ventures are highly regulated, so registering and staying in compliance is important to avoid any legal issues and/or tax complications.
 This is especially the case if such partnerships cross state lines as registration requirements differ from state to state.

--At least 22 states have statutes regulating Commercial Co-ventures.
+-22 states have statutes regulating Commercial Co-ventures.

 -State laws can control the contents of a contract, advertisement, disclosures, state registrations and filings.